RibbonedAce/MeleeRecoveryBot/README.md

 - Meteor canceling is performed very slowly
 ## Difficulty 2: Normal
 - Three recovery options are chosen evenly (usually Side Special, Air Dodge, and Up Special if neither previous option can make it)
-- Recovery can start as high as possible, sweet-spot to the ledge, or sweet-spot on stage
+- Recovery can start anywhere
-- The target destination can be on stage or to ledge
+- TRecovery can aim anywhere, excluding downward angles to ledge
-- There is some chance to do an early fade-back on recovery
+- There is some chance to do an early fade-back drift
 - Trajectory DI is away when hit towards stage or hit weakly off stage, otherwise for survival
 - Smash DI is slight
 - Fast-falling is always performed